 The EndpointId identifies the endpoints that are taken in or out of service.
 The "all of" wildcard convention can be used to apply the command to a group of endpoints, for example, all endpoints that are attached to a specified interface, or even all endpoints that are attached to a given gateway.
 The "any of" wildcard convention MUST NOT be used.
-ACall Agent that receives a Restart in Progress with the "any of" wildcard convention MUST return an error (the error returned SHOULD be error code 500 - the transaction could not be executed because the endpoint is unknown) in response.
+A Call Agent that receives a Restart in Progress with the "any of" wildcard convention MUST return an error (the error returned SHOULD be error code 500 - the transaction could not be executed because the endpoint is unknown) in response.
 The RestartMethod parameter specifies the type of restart:

 - A "graceful" restart method indicates that the specified endpoint(s) will be taken out of service after the specified "restart delay".
-The established connections are not yet affected, but the Call Agent should refrain from establishing new connections, and should try to gracefully tear down any existing connections. - A "cancel-graceful" restart method indicates that a gateway is canceling a previously issued "graceful" restart method for the same endpoints.
+The established connections are not yet affected, but the Call Agent should refrain from establishing new connections, and should try to gracefully tear down any existing connections.
+At the expiry of the restart delay, the gateway should send a new RSIP message with a restart method of "forced".
+This will explicitly indicate to the Call Agent that the endpoints are now out of service. - A "cancel-graceful" restart method indicates that a gateway is canceling a previously issued "graceful" restart method for the same endpoints.
+The endpoints remain in service.
 When this command is sent, the gateway will immediately begin to allow the establishment of new connections on these endpoints. - A "forced" restart method indicates that the specified endpoints are taken out of service abruptly.
 The established connections, if any, are lost. - A "restart" method indicates that service will be restored on the endpoints after the specified "restart delay".
 There are no connections that are currently established on the endpoints. - A "disconnected" method indicates that the endpoint has become disconnected and is now trying to establish connectivity.
 The "restart delay" specifies the number of seconds the endpoint has been disconnected.
 Established connections are not affected.

 The optional "restart delay" parameter is expressed as a number of seconds.
 If the number is absent, the delay value should be considered null.
-In the case of the "graceful" method, a null delay indicates that the Call Agent should simply wait for the natural termination of the existing connections, without establishing new connections.
+In the case of the "graceful" method, a null delay indicates that the endpoint will never go out of service as a result of this operation, and that the Call Agent should simply wait for the natural termination of the existing connections, without establishing new connections.
 The restart delay is always considered null in the case of the "forced" and "cancel-graceful" methods.
 A restart delay of null for the "restart" method indicates that service has already been restored.
 This typically will occur after gateway startup/reboot.
 To mitigate the effects of a client IP address change, the Call Agent MAY wish to resolve the embedded client's domain name by querying the DNS regardless of the TTL of a current resource record for the restarted embedded client.